-The treasurer will report the expenditure of campaign funds to reimburse the candidate when the reimbursement is made.
-The treasurer must use the expenditure type "Candidate Reimbursement" and must fully itemize the expenditure regardless of the amount.
-In the description include the date/description of the expenditure that was reported as an "in kind"
+Reporting Reimbursement to the Candidate: When the person being reimbursed is the Candidate, the committee will used expenditure type "Candidate Reimbursement".
+This ensures the reimbursement is fully itemized regardless of the amount.
+In the description include the date/description of the expenditure that was reported as an "in kind" expense by the committee.